 Definition of a “Limited Visibility” Motorcycle Accident

-Riding on a motorcycle can be a fun and freeing experience for the driver and any passengers.
+Riding a motorcycle can be a fun and freeing experience for the driver and any passengers.
 However, this exhilarating experience can quickly escalate into a dangerous one depending on the circumstances.
-If other drivers fail to see or recognize a motorcycle on the road, then this can have very serious consequences.
+If other drivers fail to see or recognize a motorcycle on the road, then this can have dire consequences.
 Other drivers can easily cause accidents on the road, and these accidents can leave one paralyzed or even dead.

 Poor visibility accounts for many motorcycle crashes every year.
 The National Highway Traffic Safety Administration (NHTSA) estimates that limited visibility accounted for 38 percent of all fatal crashes in 2011.
-Limited visibility accidents frequently arise due to the negligence of other drivers on the road, and it is important to hold these drivers accountable for their driving habits.
+Limited visibility accidents frequently arise due to the negligence of other drivers on the road, and it is crucial to hold these drivers accountable for their driving habits.

 If you have been involved in a limited visibility accident, then you can seek professional help from Illinois motorcycle collision lawyers about your legal rights.
 Illinois motorcycle collision lawyers are here to help you understand your rights during this difficult time.
 Whether you want to know if you have a valid cause of action or may pursue a settlement, our lawyers can perform a case evaluation of your claim.

 It is essential for drivers to understand the common causes of limited visibility accidents and to try to avoid becoming one of them.
 Drivers usually cause these serious accidents through distracted driving or negligence on the road.
 A driver may have had one too many drinks and thought that he or she could drive safely on the road.
 A driver may be texting while driving and fail to see a motorcycle in the other lane.
 Here are some of the other common causes of limited visibility accidents: